 Getting here is easy

-Condor Airlines provides non-stop service once a week from Frankfurt, Germany to Whitehorse from May to October.
+Weekly service from Frankfurt, Germany to Whitehorse from June to September.

-Regular service from Vancouver to Prince Rupert, B.C.
+Regular service from Vancouver to Prince Rupert, British Columbia.

 Alaska Marine Highway

-Regular service from Bellingham, WA or Prince Rupert, B.C. and throughout coastal Alaska
+Regular service from Bellingham, Washington or Prince Rupert, British Columbia and throughout coastal Alaska.

 Drive up the Alaska Highway or the Stewart-Cassiar Highway from British Columbia.
 Each route takes approximately two nights/three days through incredible scenery and friendly northern communities.
+If your clients are arriving from Alaska, they can enter the Yukon via the Alaska Highway, Alaska Route 5/Top of the World Highway (closed in winter), and the Alaska Route 98/Klondike Highway from Skagway.
 With 5,000 km of well-maintained highways and seven scenic drives, the Yukon is the ultimate road destination!